History of Christianity in the United States: Youth programs

-While children and youth in the colonial era were treated as small adults, awareness of their special status and needs grew in the nineteenth century, as one after another the denominations large and small began special programs for their young people.
+While children and youth in the colonial era were treated as small adults, awareness of their special status and needs grew in the nineteenth century, denominations large and small began special programs for their young people.
 Protestant theologian Horace Bushnell in Christian Nurture (1847) emphasized the necessity of identifying and supporting the religiosity of children and young adults.
 Beginning in the 1790s the Protestant denominations set up Sunday school programs.
 They provided a major source of new members.
 Urban Protestant churchmen set up the interdenominational YMCA (and later the YWCA) programs in cities from the 1850s.
 Methodists looked on their youth as potential political activists, providing them with opportunities to engage in social justice movements such as prohibition.
 Black Protestants, especially after they could form their own separate churches, integrated their young people directly into the larger religious community.
 Their youth played a major role in the leadership of the Civil Rights Movement of the 1950s and the 1960s.
 White evangelicals in the twentieth century set up Bible clubs for teenagers, and experimented with the use of music to attract young people.
-The Catholics set up an entire network of parochial schools, and by the late nineteenth century probably more than half of their young members were attending elementary schools run by local parishes.
-Some Missouri Synod German Lutherans and Dutch Reformed churches also set up parochial schools.
+The Catholics started a network of parochial schools, and by the late nineteenth century probably more than half of their young members were attending elementary schools run by local parishes.
+Some Missouri Synod German Lutherans and Dutch Reformed churches also started parochial schools.
 In the twentieth century, all the denominations sponsored programs such as the Boy Scouts and Girl Scouts.